andrewt0301/hse-acos-course/docs/part1ca/03_CPU/lecture.md

 15. `(x == (y + 3)) ?
 0 : 1`
 16. `x < -5 & y > 10`

 Commit the programs to your private GitHub account.
-Place it into the folder `ca/lab03`.
+Place them in the folder `ca/lab03`.

 ## References